-SLM-LLM collaborative inference leverages the complementary strengths of the private SLM and general LLM to enhance reasoning quality.
-The private SLM provides domain-specific expertise, while the general LLM contributes broad language capabilities.
-This collaboration aims to overcome the limitations of individual models, balancing generalization and specialization for more accurate reasoning.
+SLM-LLM edge-cloud collaborative inference exploits the complementary advantages of the edge-side private SLM and cloud-based LLM to improve reasoning quality.
+The private SLM supplies domain expertise, while the cloud-based LLM supplies stronger language understanding.
+This collaboration seeks to overcome the limitations of either model alone and balance generalization with specialization for more accurate reasoning.

-Inspired by Proxy-Tuning~\citep{Proxy-Tuning}, we propose a logit fusion strategy to integrate the output distributions of the private SLM and the general LLM.
-At each decoding step, the system refines the general LLM’s logits by incorporating the logit offsets derived from the fine-tuned private SLM and its base version.
-This refinement aligns the general LLM’s predictions with the domain-specific knowledge of the private SLM, while retaining the general LLM’s robust in-context reasoning and generalization capabilities.
+Inspired by Proxy-Tuning~\citep{Proxy-Tuning}, we use a logit-fusion strategy to integrate the output distributions of the edge-side private SLM and cloud-based LLM.
+At each decoding step, the system refines the cloud-based LLM's logits by incorporating the logit offset derived from the fine-tuned edge-side private SLM and its base version.
+This refinement aligns the cloud model's predictions with the private SLM's domain knowledge while retaining the cloud model's robust contextual reasoning and generalization.

-In this mode, the user invokes the general LLM $\pi_l$.
-The system generates step $s_{k+1}$ by combining the logit distributions of the private SLM $\pi_s^+$ and the general LLM $\pi_l$.
-The probability distribution for the next token is given by:
+In this mode, the user invokes cloud-based LLM $\pi_l$.
+The system generates step $s_{k+1}$ by combining the logit distributions of private SLM $\pi_s^+$ and cloud-based LLM $\pi_l$.
+The next-token distribution is